instadeepai/Mava/README.md

 python mava/systems/ff_ippo.py env=rware env/scenario=tiny-4ag
 ```

-Additionally, we also have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-agent system.
+Additionally, we also have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first multi-agent system.

 <h2>Algorithms</h2>

-Mava has implementations of multiple on- and off-policy multi-agent algorithms that follow the independent learners (IL), centralised training with decentralised execution (CTDE) and heterogeneous agent learing paradigms.
-Aside from MARL learning paradigms we also include implementations which follow the Anakin and Sebulba architectures to enable scalable training by default.
+Mava has implementations of multiple on- and off-policy multi-agent algorithms that follow the independent learners (IL), centralised training with decentralised execution (CTDE) and heterogeneous agent learning paradigms.
+Aside from MARL learning paradigms, we also include implementations which follow the Anakin and Sebulba architectures to enable scalable training by default.
 The architecture that is relevant for a given problem depends on whether the environment being used in written in JAX or not.
 For more information on these paradigms, please see [here][anakin_paper].

 | Algorithm  | Variants       | Continuous | Discrete | Anakin | Sebulba | Paper | Docs |
 |------------|----------------|------------|----------|--------|---------|-------|------|